quinndiggity/hacking_slot_machines/README.md

 There's a standard information-theoretic way of comparing two strings, which will work fine for this purpose: the [Levenschtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), defined as the minimum number of edits needed to change one string into another.
 Since a longer string tends to accumulate more reading errors, we'll normalize the Levenschtein distance over its length.

 Now we need to use this to build a metric comparing question/answer sets.
-First, it'll be useful to count up how many combinations we need to search through.

-Here's the search algorithm I came up with:
+Here's the search algorithm that ended up working:

  = argmax